-The updated Pivot Vault is lower and slacker, with more tyre clearance than the previous version
+The updated Pivot Vault is lower and slacker, with more tire clearance than the previous version

-The new Vault has a lower bottom bracket, slacker head angle, shorter chainstays and greater tyre clearance than the previous version, making it a bit more gravel-friendly.
+The new Vault has a lower bottom bracket, slacker head angle, shorter chainstays and greater tire clearance than the previous version, making it a bit more gravel-friendly.